superduper/BrightnessMenulet/README.rst

 | Dell U2515h|            |
 +------------+------------+

-If you have tested your monitor(s) with this tool, please let me know wether or not it work and I will update this table.
+If you have tested your monitor(s) with this tool, please let me know whether or not it work and I will update this table.

 Features: